-Appendix B provides some examples of circumstances that may be considered.
+Some examples of circumstances that may be considered to be good reasons are provided in Appendix B.

 4.2 Whether the applicant's conduct was consistent with an intention to occupy the property as their principal place of residence within the take up period.